isomerpages/mlaw-corp/news/press-releases/_posts/2019-05-16-Senior-Minister-of-State-for-Law-Edwin-Tong-to-Visit-Russia-to-Promote-Legal-Cooperation.md

 ---
-layout: post
-title: Senior Minister of State for Law Edwin Tong to Visit Russia to Promote Legal Cooperation
+title: 'Senior Minister of State for Law Edwin Tong to Visit Russia to Promote Legal Cooperation'
-date:   2019-05-16
+date: 2019-05-16T00:00:00.000Z
 permalink: /news/press-releases/sms-edwin-tong-to-visit-russia-to-promote-legal-cooperation

 ---

 16 May 2019 Posted in [Press releases](/news/press-releases)